AldasKri/ML-Predicts-Views-on-YouTube-Video/README.md

 The accuracy of the methods is measured using mean absolute error.
 Among all of the methods tested, Random Forest was able to predict the view count with the greatest accuracy.

 I am working on making a stock market predictor next.
+(Update: I finished it!
+Check it out in my repositories)